piperpchem/piper/events.md

 Tuesday, September 9 at 1 pm – 2 pm ET, contact: [pchemlabsip@gmail.com](mailto:pchemlabsip@gmail.com)

-In the Zoom workshop, Drs.
+Drs.
 Sara Sohail (Swathmore College) and Ashely Ringer McDonald (California Polytechnic State University) will be sharing their experiences teaching/planning a one-semester physical chemistry course.
 After the talks, workshop attendees will be encouraged to share their ideas on what questions/issues we may want to explore as a community about one-semester physical chemistry courses.

 # POGIL-PCL Journal Discussion, October 2025